FloatingOriginInteractive/Balsa.SDK/docs/wiki/uploader.md

 ### CLI Usage

-The uploader can also be called by other programs as part of an automated deployment system, by calling it with the ` --folderpath ` argument:
+The uploader can also be run by commandline scripts, using the `--folderpath` argument:

 ```uploader.exe --folderPath "path/to/my/mod" ```